GAumala/QALog/README.md

 QA.log("Hello world!")
 ```

-Please not that you won't see this in logcat or something like that.
-It is
+You won't see this in logcat or something like that.
+Data is written to a
-written to a private file.
+private file.

 Every time something is logged, a notification is posted showing how many lines
 have been logged so far.
 This notification can be used to clear the logs.

 ![Notification](https://user-images.githubusercontent.com/5729175/83346038-cfbe0e00-a2de-11ea-9b2e-11d56966180a.png)